torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 Check code history and search for existing discussions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    *Search the Linux kernel version control system for the change that fixed
+    *Search the GNU/Linux kernel version control system for the change that fixed
     the issue in mainline, as its commit message might tell you if the fix is
     scheduled for backporting already.
 If you don't find anything that way,
     search the appropriate mailing lists for posts that discuss such an issue